A safety stop is a stop at 5m, or 15ft, for 3 to 5 minutes that divers make at the end of their dive.

 If you’re interested in learning more, PADI published a great article about the history of safety stops and how we started doing them.

-So we’ve put together our top tips for making every safety stop look easy.
+Now that you know why every dive should end with a safety stop, we’ve put together our top tips for making every safety stop look easy.

 Establish neutral buoyancy